Blog Layout

 What Is a Bridging Home Loan?

-A bridging home loan is a short-term loan that helps you buy a new property while you wait to sell your current property.
+A bridging home loan, or bridging loan, is a short-term loan that helps you buy a new property while you wait to sell your current property.
 It essentially “bridges” the financial gap between purchasing a new home and selling your existing one, ensuring that you have the funds to secure a new property even if the sale of your current property hasn’t been finalised.

 How Bridging Loans Differ from Traditional Home Loans